Monte Paschi signs underwriting agreement with banks for cash call

+* Increases Islamic financing value to 8 billion riyals from 5 billion riyals

-MILAN Banca Monte dei Paschi di Siena (BMPS.MI) said on Friday it had signed an underwriting agreement with a pool of banks to subscribe to the lender's planned 3-billion-euro rights issue.
+MILAN May 22 Banca Monte dei Paschi di Siena said on Friday it had signed an underwriting agreement with a pool of banks to subscribe to the lender's planned 3-billion-euro rights issue.

 On Thursday the Italian bank priced the cash call at a big discount as it seeks to plug a capital shortfall unveiled by a Europe-wide health check of the sector.